 Nuvola Player provides a tight Linux desktop integration for web-based media streaming services such as Spotify, YouTube Music, Apple Music and others.
 The goal is to achieve more native user experience and tighter integration with Linux desktop environments than usual web browsers can offer.
 It tries to feel and look like a native application as much as possible.
 Nuvola offers background playback, handling of media key, integration with media player applets, Last.fm scrobbling, lyrics fetching, and much more.

 For us, Linux is not a secondary platform but the system we love and use every day.

 The streaming services are provided by third parties (the Providers).
-Nuvola Apps project is not affiliated with, nor endorsed by, nor supported by the Providers.
+Nuvola Player project is not affiliated with, nor endorsed by, nor supported by the Providers.
 The service names and logos may be trademarks or registered trademarks owned by the Providers. ↩